-DMS 110 Cross Sectional Anatomy/ Superficial Structures
+Cross Sectional Anatomy/ Superficial Structures 3 credits; 45 lecture hours

 This course introduces students to human anatomy as seen in the transverse, coronal, and sagittal planes.
 Anatomy of the brain, thorax abdomen, and pelvis are studied.
 It enables the students to distinguish anatomy being imaged, important for sonographic competence and communicate effectively with the radiologist.
 This course provides students with a working knowledge of anatomy and pathologies encountered in sectional imaging modalities.